freekdh/Introgression/pkgIntrogression/README.md

-# velocyto.R
+# pkgIntrogression
 Introgression simulations complementing published paper

 ## System requirements
-velocyto.R can be installed on unix-flavored systems, and requires the following key elements:
+pkgIntrogression can be installed on unix-flavored systems, and requires the following key elements:

 * C++11
 * Open MP support